Dolavarria/Dolavarria/README.md

+Hello!👋
-Hello!👋 My name is Diego Olavarria.
-I am from Universidad Tecnologica Metropolitana taking CS.
+My name is Diego Olavarria.
+I am currently taking CS.
-Currently studying SQL, Javascript, Python and GitHub.
+Self learning SQL.
+Doing Fullstack Python Bootcamp.

 <!--
 **Dolavarria/Dolavarria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.